Skip to main content

 The business owner’s policy, often called a “BOP”, conveniently packages two types of coverage commonly purchased by small businesses.

 A Business Owner’s Policy can also protect your small business from libel, slander, and certain legal claims related to advertising.
-In fact, the BOP can also cover loss of income and cover expenses like rent, payroll, and other financial obligations while your property is being repaired or replaced after a covered loss.
+In fact, the BOP can also cover loss of income and expenses like rent, payroll, and other financial obligations while your property is being repaired or replaced after a covered loss.

 Does my small business need a BOP?